Vaibhavi49/Air-Canvas/README.md

-Air Canvas
+🎨 Air Canvas

-Draw in the air using hand gestures.
-This project uses OpenCV and fingertip tracking to let you choose colors, draw, and erase without touching the screen—your hand becomes the pen.
+A gesture-controlled drawing application where you draw in the air using just your hand.
+Built with OpenCV and fingertip detection, Air Canvas turns your camera feed into a virtual whiteboard that reacts to your movements in real time.

+🚀 Overview

+Air Canvas tracks your hand through the webcam, identifies your index fingertip, and uses its coordinates to draw on the screen.
+With simple gestures, you can switch between colors, draw, erase, and even clear the screen—no physical stylus needed.

+This project is perfect for learning computer vision, gesture recognition, and real-time image processing.

-Features
+✨ Features

-Real-time hand + fingertip detection

-Draw with multiple colors
+🖐️ Hand Detection using OpenCV + MediaPipe

+📍 Fingertip Tracking for accurate drawing

+🎨 Multiple Colors (Red, Blue, Green, etc.)

-Eraser mode
+🧽 Eraser Mode

-Smooth drawing experience

-Simple and beginner-friendly code
+🖥️ Clean UI for color selection

+⚡ Real-Time Rendering

+👩‍💻 Beginner-friendly and fully customizable

+🧠 How It Works

+The webcam captures frames.

+MediaPipe detects hand landmarks.

+Index fingertip (landmark 8) is tracked.

+When the finger is up, lines are drawn between consecutive fingertip points.

+If fingertip overlaps with color boxes → color changes.

+If fingertip enters eraser zone → it erases drawn strokes.

+A mask layer is used to ensure smooth drawing without flickering.

-Tech Used
+🛠️ Tech Stack

 Python

 OpenCV

-MediaPipe (or custom detection)
+MediaPipe

-How It Works

-The camera tracks your hand, detects your index fingertip, and maps its movement onto the screen.
-Gestures control drawing, color selection, and erasing.

-Setup
-pip install opencv-python mediapipe numpy

-Run
-python air_canvas.py

-Use Cases

-Virtual whiteboard, gesture-based UI, computer vision learning.
+NumPy